 |Availability||March 16||AT&T, Verizon, T-Mobile, Apple|

 The Samsung Galaxy S9 comes with Qualcomm’s latest Snapdragon 845 processor, which is faster and less power-hungry than last year’s Snapdragon 835.
 It’s backed up by an ample 4GB of RAM.
-Expect a phone that’s capable of handling the latest and greatest games and switching between apps with seamless ease.
-We’ll need to take it for a longer spin to really put it through its paces, but this challenger is certainly no slouch in the performance department.
+This is a phone that’s capable of handling the latest and greatest games and switching between apps with seamless ease.
+This challenger is certainly no slouch in the performance department.
 For all its power, the Galaxy S9 is up against a behemoth in the speed stakes.
 Apple’s iPhone X is packing the company’s A11 Bionic chip and it’s lightning fast, blowing away all comers in benchmark testing.

 The iPhone X only has 3GB of RAM, but iOS handles memory management differently than Android, so it doesn’t translate to inferior multitasking performance.
 Both phones come with 64GB of onboard storage, but there’s also a 256GB version of the iPhone X, though it does cost an extra $150.
 The Galaxy S9 offers a MicroSD card slot for easy, and potentially cheap, memory expansion of up to 400GB.
 It’s arguable whether you really need the extra processing power, but there’s no doubt that the iPhone X is faster, so it has to take this round.